 PSST . . .
 Heres a FREEBIE I made for you

-Why do it?
+Why does it?
 If you are experiencing back pain, or a feeling of “tightness” in the back.
-It is also an excellent warm up exercise to get us mobile for a big day.
+It is also an excellent warm-up exercise to get us mobile for a big day.

 How to do it:

 - Start off kneeling on all fours.
 Knees under hips, wrist under shoulders, spine in a neutral (straight) position.

 - Next, we will take a deep breath in.
 As you inhale arch your back, pushing it up towards the sky (just like an angry cat).

 - When you are finished inhaling, it is time to exhale.
 As you breathe out, arch your back down towards the floor as if we are a camel loaded down with lots of luggage.

 Movements should always be pain-free.
 They should be slow and deliberate throughout.
 Movement can be focused to a specific area in the back where the pain or tightness is felt.
 The primary movement should be focused here.